Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: Introduction

-\paragraph{Exploration of $\mathrm{CLE}_4$ and LQG.} Recall that the uniform exploration of the $\mathrm{CLE}_4$ is a branching exploration, in the sense that the unexplored domain is gradually split into different unexplored regions which are explored in a Markovian way.
-For simplicity, we choose to write the first results for a particular branch of the exploration of the $\mathrm{CLE}_4$ on the unit disk $\mathbb{D}$ equipped with an independent $2$-LQG disk, namely the branch of the locally largest component: at each time the remaining to explore region splits in two regions, we choose to explore the region which has the largest quantum boundary length and the other domain is called a cut out domain.
+\paragraph{Exploration of $\mathrm{CLE}_4$ and LQG.} Recall that the uniform exploration of the $\mathrm{CLE}_4$ is a branching exploration, in the sense that the unexplored domain is gradually split into different unexplored regions which are explored in a Markovian way. {See Subsection \ref{sous-section explo unif} for a definition of the uniform exploration.} {Consider this uniform exploration on top of an independent $2$-LQG disk (or $2$-quantum disk), which is a simply connected domain equipped with a quantum area measure and a quantum boundary length measure which are both constructed using a Gaussian free field {(see Subsection \ref{sous-section disques quantiques} for the definition of LQG disks)}.} For simplicity, we choose to write the first results for a particular branch of the exploration of the $\mathrm{CLE}_4$ on the unit disk $\mathbb{D}$ equipped with an independent $2$-LQG disk, namely the branch of the locally largest component: at each time the {region remaining to be explored} splits in two regions, we choose to explore the region which has the largest quantum boundary length and the other domain is called a cut out domain {(see Subsection \ref{sous-section composante localement la plus grande} for the definition of the exploration branch of the locally largest component)}.
 See the right side of Figure \ref{tronc et explo unif}.
-We parametrize the uniform exploration by the quantum natural distance to the boundary and the $\mathrm{SLE}^{\langle \mu \rangle}_4(-2)$ exploration by the quantum length of the trunk.
-These parametrizations are characterized as follows: if we denote by $(Y_t)_{t\ge 0}$ (resp. $(Y^\mu_t)_{t\ge 0}$) the càdlàg process of the quantum boundary length of the locally largest component along the uniform exploration (resp. $\mathrm{SLE}^{\langle \mu \rangle}_4(-2)$ exploration), then we have for all $t\ge 0$ the limit in probability
+We parametrize the uniform exploration by the quantum natural distance to the boundary and the $\mathrm{SLE}^{\langle \mu \rangle}_4(-2)$ exploration by the quantum length of the trunk. {See Subsection \ref{sous-section rappels CLE} for the definition of the $\mathrm{SLE}^{\langle \mu \rangle}_4(-2)$ exploration.} These parametrizations are characterized as follows: if we denote by $(Y_t)_{t\ge 0}$ (resp. $(Y^\mu_t)_{t\ge 0}$) the càdlàg process of the quantum boundary length of the locally largest component along the uniform exploration (resp. $\mathrm{SLE}^{\langle \mu \rangle}_4(-2)$ exploration), then we have for all $t\ge 0$ the limit in probability